Diversity and Inclusion Resources

 The Neuroscience Training Program is dedicated to promoting education and understanding of difficult topics like racism, bias, and privilege both in scientific research and beyond.
-Below are resources to further education on these issues that have been collected from webinars, training programs, and independent research.
+Below are resources of DEI organizations and resources to further education on these issues of racism, bias, and privilege.

 BIPOC Resources